 7. Always Quality over Quantity

-Making hundreds of calls with a hope that the laws of probability will carry your recruitment agency to your sales goal is one of those business development strategies that is guaranteed to get you nowhere.
+Making hundreds of calls with a hope that the laws of probability will carry your recruitment agency to your sales target is one of those business development strategies that is guaranteed to get you nowhere.
 The days of call volume KPIs are long over!

 You should be picking up the phone as much as possible, but the quality of those warm calls matter much more than the number of calls your company is making.
 And what’s the key to having better quality calls with your prospective clients?
 Doing your thorough research as mentioned in the previous point!